What causes chickenpox?

-Chickenpox is a viral infection caused by Varicella Zoster Virus (VZV) – the same virus that causes shingles.
+The viral infection name for Chicken pox is called Varicella Zoster Virus (VZV) – the same virus that causes shingles.
 It causes an itchy, red, lumpy rash and pain along the area of skin supplied by the affected nerve.

-Chickenpox is transmitted through direct person-to-person contact and airborne droplet infection (e.g. coughing and sneezing).
-The incubation period is about 10 to 21 days, however, the most infectious period is from one to two days before the rash appears but a person will continue to be infectious until all the lesions have crusted over (commonly about five to six days after the onset of the illness).
+Transmitted through direct person-to-person contact and airborne droplet infection (e.g. coughing and sneezing).
+Incubation periods for the chickenpox virus is roughly 10 to 21 days.
+A person will continue to be infectious until all the lesions have crusted over.
+Taking about five to six days after the onset of the illness.
 Outbreaks of the virus tend to occur in winter and spring.

 Signs and symptoms?

-Many people will experience fever and a feeling of malaise before the visible onset of lesions.
-The rash is very itchy and the lesions are identifiable to a trained eye.
+Many people will experience fever and a feeling of malaise before the visible onset of chickenpox lesions.
+Whilst the rash is very itchy , the spots are easily identifiable to a trained eye.